User Agreement for PayPal Service

 3.6 Refused Transactions.
 When you send E-money, the recipient is not required to accept it.
 You agree that you will not hold PayPal liable for any damages resulting from a recipient's decision not to accept a payment made through the Service.
 We will:

-- Quickly return any refunded or denied payment to your Balance or as appropriate, your original Funding Source; and
+- Quickly return any refunded or denied payment to your Balance or as appropriate, your original Funding Source (in some cases instead we may decide to not charge your original Funding Source); and

 - Return any unclaimed payment to your Balance within 30 Days after the date you initiated the payment.